Molalla's Urban Growth Boundary (UGB)

 We got a notice in the mail that our property might be removed from M2 to C2.
 When can we expect to be notified of that decision?
 And if it is going to change when will that take place?

-EliseK asked 8 months ago
+EliseK asked about 1 year ago

 Good morning,